Please click on the titles to open and close the following information sections.

-If you suspect that you have at least one Ashkenazi Jewish grandparent, it is still sensible to be tested.
-This is because if you have some Ashkenazi ancestry, you will have an increased risk relative to the general population, though this will be lower than people of full Ashkenazi descent.
+If you suspect that you have at least one Jewish grandparent, it is still sensible to be tested.
+This is because if you have some Jewish, you will have an increased risk relative to the general population, though this will be lower than people of full Jewish descent.

 It is not a problem if you have recently given birth or are currently breast feeding, you can still be screened.

 Even if you already have healthy children, it is possible that future children could be affected by a Jewish genetic disorder if both partners are carriers for the same disorder.
 If you are considering expanding your family then testing is still relevant.